EvgeniiGulev/Discord-Anilist-Bot/README.md

 # Notice
-  THIS IS AN UNOFFICIAL BOT.
-This bot is not owned by or affiliated with anilist.co
+  This is an UNOFFICIAL Discord bot which is NOT owned by or affiliated with anilist.co